emp74ark/nodejs-rc/README.md

 ## Nota bene!

-- check if application for drawing doesn't use 's', 'r', 'c' as a shortcuts.
+- check if any other application doesn't use 's', 'r', 'c' as a global shortcuts.

 ## Scoring: